 In addition to helping you get your entire relocation benefits, communicating important days let your employer know when you can resume duties.
 You may be offered some few days off to set-up properly.

 It is essential that you know your new environment before moving.
-It is expected that you must have researched neighborhoods before renting/buying your new home.
-That is usually not enough.
+Of course, you have probably researched neighborhoods before renting/buying your new home, but why not take it a step further?
 Search for information about cost of living, crime rate and other important things.
-It will even be helpful to plan a preview trip before moving.
-You can even do some comparison shopping.
+It will also set you at ease mentally to plan a preview trip before moving.

-You also need to locate all the essentials in your new neighborhood before moving.
-Locate the best driving route to your workplace.
-If you are going to rely on public transport, figure out the quickest way to get to your office.
-You should also locate other essentials like grocery stores, hospitals, laundromats, dry cleaners and other services.
+Take some time to have some fun locating all the essentials in your new neighborhood before moving.
+Plan out the optimal driving route to your workplace.
+If you are going to rely on public transportation, figure out the quickest or most affordable way to get to your office.
+Now is your chance to get on top of other essentials like grocery stores, hospitals, laundromats, dry cleaners and other services.

 Start Building Your Network

-There are several reasons to build your social network.
-The biggest benefit in a new place is that it helps you to settle faster.
+Why build a social network?
+The biggest benefit in to using it in a new place is that it helps you to settle faster.
 With the right people around you, you will feel grounded and happier.

 Do you need professional movers to help with moving and packing to your new job?
 Contact us today at Colonial Van Lines.
 Our professional team will handle everything involved.
 This will save you the hassle and overwhelming experience that comes with moving and packing.